-They can be computed efficiently by solving a linear assignment problem via the Hungarian algorithm; the implementation is given in Algorithm~\ref{alg:extreme_point}.
-This approach proceeds in three steps. \begin{enumerate} \item We assemble the reduced direction matrix $D_{\text{reduced}}$ by restricting $D$ to the active rows and columns (given by \lstinline{index_map_rows} and \lstinline{index_map_cols}) and forbidding arcs ruled out by the node-specific upper bounds in \lstinline{lmo}. \item We solve the resulting linear assignment problem on $D_{\text{reduced}}$ using the Hungarian algorithm to obtain an optimal assignment on the reduced direction matrix. \item We lift this reduced solution to the full $n\times n$ matrix by reinstating the removed rows and columns and restoring any entries fixed to one, thereby obtaining the desired extreme point. \end{enumerate}
+They can be computed efficiently by solving a linear assignment problem via the Hungarian algorithm.
+This approach proceeds in three steps. \begin{enumerate} \item We assemble the reduced direction matrix $D_{\text{reduced}}$ by restricting $D$ to the active rows and columns (given by \lstinline{index_map_rows} and \lstinline{index_map_cols}) and forbidding arcs whose node-specific upper bounds in \lstinline{lmo} are equal to zero. \item We solve the resulting linear assignment problem on $D_{\text{reduced}}$ using the Hungarian algorithm to obtain an optimal assignment on the reduced direction matrix. \item We lift this reduced solution to the full $n\times n$ matrix by reinstating the removed rows and columns and restoring any entries fixed to one, thereby obtaining the desired extreme point. \end{enumerate}

 When the Decomposition-Invariant Conditional Gradient (DICG) variant is employed to solve the node subproblem, two additional oracles are required: one for computing an in-face extreme point and another for determining the maximum allowed step size.
 These oracles are essential because, unlike active-set-based Frank-Wolfe methods, DICG does not explicitly maintain an active set during its iterations.